First thing's first.

-It's so easy to lose sight when planning a wedding that this is actually all about YOU guys.
-Family politics and keeping the in laws happy can sometimes take over, but it's so important that you plan a day that represents the two of you as a couple and also individuals.
-The more you can love the day and what you've created together; the better your imagery will be.
-You only get one shot at it - so make it your own and make it fun for you guys!
+It's so easy to lose sight of the fact that this is actually all about YOU.
+Family politics and keeping the in-laws happy can sometimes take over, but it's so important that you plan a day that represents the two of you as a couple and also individuals.
+The more you can love the day and what you've created together, the better your imagery will be.
+You only get one shot at it - so make it your own and make it fun!

-You both having the best day of your lives and enjoying every moment together = The happiest photographs/video!
+You both having the best day of your lives = The happiest IMAGES!

 Before the BIG day

-Around a month before the wedding date, you will receive a final form to fill in.
-This is just some questions to confirm addresses and phone numbers plus any specific logistics for the day.
+Around a month before the wedding date, you will receive a final form from us to fill in.
+This helps us confirm contact details and any specific logistics for the day.
 There's also an opportunity here to let us know of any difficult family relationships or people who are no longer with us.
 It's really important to us both that we don't make anyone feel uncomfortable on the day by saying something which may upset them.
 So this information is hugely useful to us.

-On the form there will also be space for you to let us know of any specific shots from our blog or website that you particularly love.
-There's no need to worry about sending through a Pintrest board or other photographers/videographers work, as mostly we'll work off our own instincts on the day and bounce off all the fun and action thats happening organically.
-We want to be able to send you images/film which is completely unique to your big day and special because it totally represent you guys.
+On the form, there will also be space for you to let us know of any specific shots from our blog or website that you love.
+There's no need to worry about sending through a Pintrest board or other photographer/videographer's work, as we'll go with our own instincts on the day, and bounce off all the fun that's happening organically; we want to be able to send you images that are completely unique to your big day.

-We don't usually visit venues before the big day as we genuinely don't feel there is any need.
-There are so many things which will make your wedding day different to a venue open day or just a random visiting day; so we'd much rather use our instincts and work with what we are presented with on the day.
-However, if you have chosen your wedding for a specific location or feature, we am more than happy for you to mention it in the final form and we will aim to factor it into the day in some form.
+We don't visit venues before the big day as we don't feel there is any need.
+There are so many things which will make your wedding day different to a venue open day or just a random visiting day, so we'd much rather use our instincts and work with what we are presented with on the day.
+However, if you have chosen your wedding for a specific location or feature, we am more than happy for you to mention it in the final form and we will aim to factor it into the day.

 Your Wedding Day